Chronophilia

 Chronophilia are forms of romantic preferences and/or sexual attractions limited to individuals of particular age ranges.
 Some such attractions, specifically those towards prepubescents and those towards the elderly, constitute types of paraphilia.

 The term was coined by John Money and has not been widely adopted by sexologists, who instead use terms that refer to the specific age range in question.
 An arguable historical precursor was Richard von Krafft-Ebing's concept of "age fetishism".
 Importantly, chronophilia are technically not determined by age itself, but by human sexual maturity stages, such as body type, secondary sexual characteristics and other visible features, particularly as measured by the stages of the Tanner scale.

+History

+The term chronophilia was coined by John Money in 1986, soon after the DSM 3 had adopted the term "paraphilia" as a classification.
+He defined a chronophilia as the condition in which "the paraphile's sexuoerotic age is discordant with his/her actual chronological age and is concordant with the age of the [preferred] partner".
+In that same year, Money coined the terms "infantophilia" and "nepiophilia".
+The term "teleiophilia" was coined by Ray Blanchard in 2000, while "mesophilia" was coined by Michael Seto in 2014.